aarongodin/lightevent/CONTRIBUTING.md

 }
 ```

 Since we haven't provided any authentication, we received a 401 status.
 There are three authentication methods provided, so depending on what aspect of the server you are testing, you'll need to authenticate with a credential that is allowed for the given RPC.

-An API Key is a straightforward way to test most endpoints.
+An API Key is a straightforward way to test most endpoints, or you can use HTTP Basic Auth to provide user credentials.

 ## Pull Requests